Kinship Local Offer

 School admissions

-Children who have previously been in care are given top priority in school admissions and should be placed in good or outstanding schools.
+Children who have previously been in care of the local authority are given top priority in school admissions and should be placed in good or outstanding schools.

 - email schools.admissions@southwark.gov.uk